 \subsubsection{Summary}

 The human evaluation results demonstrate that our co-learning framework successfully enhances a 7B parameter model (\textbf{DesignerLLM}) to generate significantly more acceptable eHMI actions compared to its base model counterpart (Qwen2.5-7B-Instruct).
-Across both modalities, \textbf{DesignerLLM} achieved an average improvement of 7.8\% across all metrics, with the most substantial gains observed in message targeting (15.4\% for eye, 12.6\% for lightbar) and user acceptance (5.0\% for eye, 12.5\% for lightbar).
-While commercial models with substantially larger parameter counts (GPT-5, Grok~4, Claude Opus 4.1) achieved higher absolute ratings, \textbf{DesignerLLM}'s consistent rank-4 performance across both modalities and all six metrics validates the effectiveness of our framework.
+Across both modalities, \textbf{DesignerLLM} achieved an average improvement of 7.8\% across all metrics, with the largest gains observed in message targeting (15.4\% for the eye and 12.6\% for the lightbar) and user acceptance (5.0\% for the eye and 12.5\% for the lightbar).
+Although commercial models with substantially larger parameter counts, such as GPT-5, Grok~4, and Claude Opus 4.1, achieved higher absolute ratings, \textbf{DesignerLLM} consistently ranked fourth across both modalities and all six metrics, validating the effectiveness of our framework.
 Notably, the large effect sizes observed across most metrics ($\eta^2$ ranging from 0.318 to 0.629) indicate that model choice has a substantial impact on perceived eHMI quality.
-These results confirm that our framework not only improves automated VLM-based evaluation scores but also translates to meaningful enhancements in real human user experience, achieving competitive performance with a fraction of the computational resources required by commercial alternatives.
+These results confirm that our framework not only improves automated VLM-based evaluation scores but also translates into meaningful enhancements in real human user experience, achieving competitive performance with a fraction of the computational resources required by commercial alternatives.